roytridiv/Subahon-Bus-Tracking-App-UI/README.md

 <br><br>

 <div align="justify" style="margin: 50px;">
-        Subahon a UI based app made for the proposal of the actual project.
-It olny holds basic funtionality withput any backend connection
+        Subahon - a UI based app made for the proposal of the actual project.
+It olny holds basic funtionality without any backend connection.
         <br><br>
 </div>